 Amounts & Caps

 The budget associated with MTIs should not be predetermined, but instead based on the initiative scope and need.
+The budget should be secured to ensure consistency for each MTI over its lifetime.
 The Commission should follow a model similar to the California Energy Commission’s (CEC) Food Production Investment Program, by setting a not-to-exceed budget for a defined number of years and authorize MTIs from this pool of available funds.
 The budget should be incremental to the currently authorized budget levels within the EE Rolling Portfolios.

-Budgets should be authorized for each phase of the MT process, and each stage-gate should serve as a checkpoint for further funding authorization via a Tier II.
-MTIs administered outside of the EE Rolling Portfolios, they would not be subject to the caps and targets for each cost categoryowever, the caps and targets serve as guides for implementation.
+Budgets should be authorized for each phase of the MT process, and each stage-gate should serve as a checkpoint for further funding authorization via a Tier II Advice Letter.
+Since MTIs would be administered outside of the EE Rolling Portfolios, they would not be subject to the caps and targets for each cost category.
+However, the caps and targets should serve as guides for implementation.
 For example, an MTI in early phases may not need a marketing budget but may need more budget for administration or implementation.
 These needs should be identified in the MTI proposal at each stage-gate.

-3-5n
+Budget Approval Process

+As noted above, the Commission should set a not to exceed budget for all MTIs administered by the MTA(s) over an initial period of time (e.g. four years).
+Within this budget, the MTWG recommends that the Commission authorize an annual funding allocation for Phase I activities such as concept scanning, soliciting, and development.
+Funding for Phase II and III activities for specific MTIs should be authorized via submission of Tier I or II Advice Letters for each MTI.

+Annual funding requirements will likely vary considerably as MTIs are approved or sunset or as modifications are made to approved MTIs.
+In order to facilitate budget adjustments, the MTWG recommends that the MTA(s) submit a Tier II ABAL that requests funding authorization of and cost recovery for anticipated MT activities for the upcoming program year.
+The ABAL should include funding for general Phase I activities as well as any MTI-specific Phase II and III activities that have been approved (or are anticipated to be approved) by the Commission for the upcoming program year.

+The ABAL model is adapted from the EE Rolling Portfolio cycle and balances flexible and timely budgeting with sufficient budget oversight and authorization by the Commission.
+The MTWG anticipates that the not-to-exceed budget for the first budget period of 3-5 years will be set by the Commission in the same decision in the EE rulemaking (R.13-11-005) that will approve the MT policy framework.

+For subsequent budget cycles, the Commission should determine whether to authorize funding through a motion (or other procedural vehicle) in the EE rulemaking proceeding or its successor or to require MTA(s) to file an MT Business Plan application requesting funding authorization.
+The choice of process may depend in part on which MTA model the Commission ultimately selects.

 Integration with the Rolling Portfolio

-nWhen an MTI is mature enough to be incorporated into the EE Rolling Portfolio(s), budgets can be included in the EE ABALs.
-At this stage, the MTI would be subject to EE Rolling Portfolio requirements, including caps/targets, and Portfolio cost-effectiveness thresholds.
+Any program elements of an MTI that rely on RA activities should be included in EE Business Plan budgets authorized via application and included in PAs’ annual portfolio ABALs.

 Funding Split